michaelinwords/hardhat-smartcontract-lottery-fcc/README.md

 ## Other notes:
 -   If we want an address to be able to receive tokens (whether we're receiving or sending), the address needs to have the payable keyword
 -   hardhat-shorthand is an NPM package that will allow us to be able to type "hh compile" rather than "yarn hardhat compile", and similar commands; to install, yarn global add hardhat-shorthand (correction: that installation command does not work; use npm install --global hardhat-shorthand)
+-   Transactions which are performed through the VRF coordinator will not show up on the main transactions page (in the block explorer), but rather under internal transactions

 ## Resolving errors:
 -   If you get something that looks like this "TypeError: Cannot read properties of undefined (reading 'emit')" when trying to run tests using expect, probably need to move parentheses around